SensesProject/static/README.md

-# Senses Share Materials 🔛
+# Senses Share Materials and Settings 🔛
-Here live the single folder with downloadable material for each Senses module.
+Here lives the single folder with downloadable material for each Senses module as well as the settings/metadata for each module.

 ## How to 🔧
 To provide downloadable material for your module you will have to create a